dlchambersjr/data-structures-and-algorithms-401/new-challenges/hashtable/README.md

 * Receives a key to check.
 * Returns the hashed index position.

+### serialize(arity 0)
+* Used to convert a hash table into serialized JSON data.
+* Returns the serialized data.

+### deserialize(arity 1)
+* Used to populate a hash map with serialized JSON data.
+* Receives a valid JSON string.
+* Returns the newly populated hash table.

 ## Testing
 Tests passed with 100% coverage:
 * Tested the creation of a new hash map class.